KolbyLalonde/SENG-438/A4/Report.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

 # A discussion of what could have been done to improve the mutation score of the test suites

+Refelecting on our experince working with PITest and mutation testing we have learned a valuable new skill.
+We imporved our test suites mutation coverage to an extent however we could have done even more to imporve this.
+Our plan to contiune imporving the mutation coverages would have been extremly similar to that of the imporvements we made in this lab.
+The way to maximize mutation coverage increase is to target equivalence mutants.
+This is because killing multiple mutants with one test is much more efficent than writing a whole test to target only a singular mutant at a time.
+We would expect a point were it would be extremely diffuclt to catch all mutants without very specific tests.
+For example or RangeTest.java suite now has over 50 unit tests but still not even over 70% mutation coverage.
+We would need to contiune to create even more specialized tests by directly reviewing the summary log to catch even more mutants and improve the mutation score of our test suites.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

 # Explain your SELENUIM test case design process